inercia/terraform-provider-kubeadm/docs/examples/lxd/README.md

 By default all the machines will have the following users:

 * All the instances have a `root` user with `linux` password.
-* It is important to have your public ssh key within the `authorized_keys`, this is done by `cloud-init` through a terraform variable called `authorized_keys`.

-## Load balancer

-Terraform will create a static DHCP configuration to be used.

 ## Topology

 The cluster will be made by these machines:

-  * A load balancer
   * X master nodes: have `kubeadm`, `kubelet` and `kubectl` preinstalled
   * Y worker nodes: have `kubeadm`, `kubelet` and `kubectl` preinstalled